An astronomical observatory on the roof of the Ondine?

 Other never-built Portland State projects include a television studio behind the Parkmill building, a pub in the Academic and Student Recreation Center, skybridges across the Park Blocks, a sports arena, and many, many parking garages.

-Visit the “Never-Built Portland State” exhibit in the first floor lobby of the Library this Winter term to see more of what was once planned for the Portland State campus!
+Visit the “Never-Built Portland State” exhibit in the first floor lobby of the Library to see more of what was once planned for the Portland State campus!